by Mike Ratliff

 Part two of this verse is where the controversy is.
 What does it mean, “that we might become the righteousness of God?”
 The “we” there is all believers and they are to actually become righteous either through imputation or otherwise.
 When we are justified we are forgiven, but that is not this.
 This is an imputation of positive righteousness before God.

 This is a perfect case of parallelism.
 The first part of the v21 mentions our sins being imputed to Christ, while the second part talks about making us the righteousness of God.
 Part one teaches the passive obedience of Christ, part two teaches the active obedience of Christ and the imputation of Christ’s righteousness to our account.
 The Greek sentence structure is solidly behind this as well.

-The New Covenant Theologians have a problem.
+The New Covenant Theologians or anyone denying this doctrine have a problem.
 How can we be said to become not only righteous, but the righteousness of God if only our sins are imputed to Christ?
 Surely, it is only Christ who is the righteousness of God and we can only be said to be the ones made righteous or the recipient of the righteousness of God, but never that we are also the righteousness of God.
 Why?
 It is because we cannot be said to actively possess righteousness before God, but only passively considered righteous because of Christ’s sacrifice for us.

 In the New Covenant Theology model, believers are only passively righteous before God, but not actively, which is not what 2 Corinthians 5:21 teaches.
 Instead, it teaches that all believers actually become the righteousness of God IN CHRIST.